techgaun/concourse-cheatsheet/README.md

 Concourse has a handy fly command to format your pipeline in a "canonical" form.
 Omitting `-w` / `--write` would print formatted pipeline on stdout instead.
+This is useful when you've made a mess of your yaml configuration formatting.

 ```shell
 fly format-pipeline -c <YOUR_PIPELINE.yml> -w